 At The Umansky Law Firm, our car accident lawyers represent people who are injured in intersection accidents in Orlando and other communities in central Florida.
 If you or a loved one has been injured in a failure-to-yield accident, we offer a free initial consultation to discuss fault in your case and answer your questions about insurance.

 Florida is a comparative fault state.
-This means that the amount of compensation you receive in an accident is reduced by the percentage you were at fault.
-At the same time, you can receive compensation if you were partially or even primarily at fault.
+This means that the amount of compensation you receive in an accident is reduced by the percentage you were at fault (up to a maximum of 50% – after that, you are not allowed to recover any money).